-^{} Please check the ASU Mid-South Catalog for the policy regarding off-cycle courses.
+\\ Please check the ASU Mid-South Catalog for the policy regarding off-cycle courses.

-^{} Note: Grades and attendance are available 24 hours a day, 7 days a week, on Canvas.
+\\\ Grades and attendance are available 24 hours a day, 7 days a week in Canvas.

-^{} Students planning to graduate in Spring 2020 must have a degree audit completed by their advisor and submitted to the Registrar for approval.
+\\\\ Students planning to graduate in Spring 2023 must have a degree audit completed by their advisor and submitted to the Registrar for approval.